nicbrow3/Mediapipe-web/src/docs/ComponentArchitecture.md

 5. Angles are calculated based on the selectedExercise configuration
 6. Calculated angles are passed to AngleDisplay for visualization
 7. Performance metrics are updated and displayed via StatsDisplay
-8. User can select different exercises via ExerciseSelector
+8. User can select different exercises via ExerciseSelector or start a timed session
+9. If using timed sessions, SessionControls manages the workout flow through useSessionLogic

+## Session Management Flow

+1. User switches to "Timed Session" mode using the SegmentedControl
+2. User configures session parameters via SessionSettings (exercise time, rest time, total sets)
+3. When "Start Session" is clicked, SessionControls triggers useSessionLogic hook
+4. The hook selects random exercises, manages timer countdown, and transitions between phases
+5. SessionControls displays the current timer, exercise, and set progress
+6. After all sets are completed, the session automatically ends

 ## State Management